Made For Action

 The classic but real: Reduce, Reuse, Recycle.
 Reduce the amount of waste you produce, reuse items as much as you can before replacing them, and recycle items whenever possible;

 Be mindful about what you buy, and choose a more sustainable option whenever possible.
-And, #BYOB!
-Aka ditch those single-use bottles and Bring Your Own Bottle.
+And ditch those single-use bottles and Carry Your Own Bottle.